Text Box: IText Box: Home

 ¨ “The equation is true in general” means that for all x, is true.

 ¨ “In general, not every subgroup of a group is normal in the group” means that an arbitrary subgroup of a group need not be normal in the group.
-It specifically implies that there are examples where the subgroup is not normal in the group.
+The statement specifically implies that there are examples where the subgroup is not normal in the group.

 Remark